Four-manifolds up to connected sum with complex projective planes: Computing fourth homology as an extension

-Let $M$ be a closed, smooth $4$-manifold with a 2-equivalence $c \colon M \to B\pi$ and an element $w \in H^1(\pi;\Z/2)$ such that $c^*(w) = w_1(M)$.
+For the proof of \cref{prop:mainpri2}, we now want to understand $\pi_2(M)$ as an extension class.
+As before, let $M$ be a closed, smooth $4$-manifold with a 2-equivalence $c \colon M \to B\pi$ and an element $w \in H^1(\pi;\Z/2)$ such that $c^*(w) = w_1(M)$.
 Consider a handle decomposition of $M$ with a single $0$-handle and a single $4$-handle.
-For a finite, connected 2-complex $K$ with fundamental group $\pi$, Hambleton showed \cite[Theorem 4.2]{hambleton-gokova} that $\pi_2(M)$ is stably isomorphic as a $\La$-module to an extension $E$ of the form
+Let $(C^M_*,d_*^M)$ be the corresponding $\La$-chain complex.
+For a finite, connected 2-complex $K$ with fundamental group $\pi$, Hambleton showed \cite[Theorem 4.2]{hambleton-gokova} that $\pi_2(M) $ is stably isomorphic as a $\La$-module to an extension $E$ of the form

 Note that in \cite[Theorem 4.2]{hambleton-gokova} only the oriented case was considered.
 To identify the equivalence class of this extension with $c_*[M]\in H_4(\pi;\Z^w)$, which is the goal of this section, we need the following version of this theorem.